-Which countries will grow fastest?
-The condition that producers of the high-S good, good 1, will have faster real growth is just a which is equivalent to the condition: a>1.
-That is, producing (having a comparative advantage in) high-learning goods will lead to higher-than-aver age real growth only if the two goods are good substitutes.
-Since it is exactly this possibility that the model is designed to capture, the case a>1 seems to me the only one of potential interest.
-If the terms-of-trade effects of techno logical change dominated the direct effects on productivity (which would be the case if a<1), those countries with rapid technological change would enjoy the slowest real income growth.
+1. That is, producing a which is equivalent to the condition:a (having a comparative advantage in) high-learning goods will lead to if the two goods are good only higher-than-aver age real growth substitutes.
+Since it is exactly this possibility that the model is 1 seems to me the only one of a>designed to capture, the case potential interest.
+If the terms-of-trade effects of techno logical change dominated the direct effects on productivity (which would be < 1), those countries with rapid technological change a the case if would enjoy the slowest real income growth.
 There may be instances of such 'immiserizing growth', but if so they are surely the exceptions, not the rule.
 (These are the 'trade considerations' I mentioned earlier.)